Blauwbek/pySabRename/readme.md

 This software can be used on any os running python (I might upload a py2exe dist).

 ##Todo
-* Never really coded python before, if some more experienced python-coders could review it, that'd be great.
 * Added functionality is always welcome